oracle/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/README.md

 When you create a WLS MT partition, a corresponding Oracle Traffic Director partition is created for you.
 The Oracle Traffic Director partition is simply a grouping with the same name as the partition and the resource group.
 The life cycle of an Oracle Traffic Director partition and its corresponding artifacts are linked to the life cycle of the partition.
 The Oracle Traffic Director console provided a partition table with the list of Oracle Traffic Director Partitions to identify the Oracle Traffic director artifacts that are mapped to partitions and resource groups.
 Oracle Traffic Director Artifacts map to WebLogic Server MT artifacts as follows:
-∑	Each cluster maps to an origin server pool.
+¬∑	Each cluster maps to an origin server pool.
-∑	The hostnames of a virtual target that is associated with the partitions and/or resource groups maps to a virtual server.
+¬∑	The hostnames of a virtual target that is associated with the partitions and/or resource groups maps to a virtual server.
-∑	Each partition or resource group maps to a route within the virtual server corresponding to the hostname of the virtual target.
+¬∑	Each partition or resource group maps to a route within the virtual server corresponding to the hostname of the virtual target.

 In this lab, we are going to perform the below operations.
-∑	We create an OTD domain; in that domain we create a machine and OTD configuration.
+¬∑	We create an OTD domain; in that domain we create a machine and OTD configuration.
-∑	We register that OTD Runtime instance inside the WebLogic domain.
+¬∑	We register that OTD Runtime instance inside the WebLogic domain.
-∑	We create a domain partition front ended by OTD.
+¬∑	We create a domain partition front ended by OTD.
-∑	We deploy a simple application to verify the OTD integration with domain partition.
+¬∑	We deploy a simple application to verify the OTD integration with domain partition.
-∑	We migrate a resource group from one cluster to other cluster.
+¬∑	We migrate a resource group from one cluster to other cluster.
 ## Create OTD Restricted JRF Domain
 1. Open a new tab.
 2.	cd /u01/wins/wls1221/oracle_common/common/bin/
 3.	**./config.sh**
-4. Select ìCreate a new domainî and enter **ì/u01/wins/wls1221/user_projects/domains/otd_domainî** as Domain Location then Click on Next.
+4. Select ‚ÄúCreate a new domain‚Äù and enter **‚Äú/u01/wins/wls1221/user_projects/domains/otd_domain‚Äù** as Domain Location then Click on Next.
-5. Enter **ìOracle Traffic Director- Restricted JRFî** Template as it also selects other required template then Click on **Next**.
+5. Enter **‚ÄúOracle Traffic Director- Restricted JRF‚Äù** Template as it also selects other required template then Click on **Next**.
-6. Enter **ì/u01/wins/wls1221/user_projects/applications/otd_domainî** as Application Location then Click on **Next**.
+6. Enter **‚Äú/u01/wins/wls1221/user_projects/applications/otd_domain‚Äù** as Application Location then Click on **Next**.
-7. Enter **ìweblogic/welcome1î** as **Username/Password** then Click on **Next**.
+7. Enter **‚Äúweblogic/welcome1‚Äù** as **Username/Password** then Click on **Next**.
 8. Leave Default in **Domain Mode and JDK** then Click on **Next**.
 9. In **Advanced Configuration**, Select the box near **Administration Server** then Click on **Next**.
 10. Change Listen port to **8001** then click on **Next**.